 Fritzler Farm Park, La Salle

-Tickets for the corn maze: $12/adults, $9 kids (6-12), $8/Seniors 55+ on Thursdays, kids 5 and younger are FREE.
-Additional charge for some rides & activities, with packages available.
-Pumpkin field, playground and corn kernel box are FREE.
+Admission to the site is FREE.
+Tickets for the corn maze: $12/adults, $9 kids (5-12), kids 4 and younger are FREE.
+Additional charge for some rides & activities.
+See attraction options and pricing here.

 Scare-free corn maze, petting zoo with farm animals, real working farm and pumpkin patch.
 Admission includes all activities and one pumpkin.